 Participants must register at the registration desk before the race on the night before the race or on the morning of the competition day.
 Detailed instructions will be sent to the participants separately.

 Race start and finish are at the Kellokas Visitor Center.
 Each squad will have a mass start between 9am and 12pm.
 The participants are expected to arrive at the startline in good time, at least 30 minutes before starttime.
 Participation in competition under the influence of intoxicants is strictly forbidden.
 The timetable will be informed to participants.

 The course is about 13 km long and runs mainly in the Ylläs-Pallastunturi National Park.
 The route runs in mountains with high changes of altitude and deep immersing snow.
 There are various obstacles that must be climbed over, crawled under or crossed in some other way.
 The challenging terrain, snow and ice are utilized on the course and there are a lot of natural obstacles.
 Freezing water obstacles make sure you will get wet.

 The route is clearly marked on the terrain.
 If a participant detects shortcomings in track marking, the staff should be notified without delay.
 The participant must follow the marked track and follow all instructions given by the staff.
-In the competition squad, all obstacles must be completed acceptably or suffer a penalty specified by the organizer.
+In the Warrior squad, all obstacles must be completed.
 In the fitness squad and team competition an alternative may be provided for overcoming the hardest obstacles.
 Obstacles may require ability to swim.
 All obstacles must taken with the necessary caution, as there are risks of injury.